tobbe8808/Boutique-Ado-p5/README.md

 ![html vue.js validation error](./readme/assets/htmlvalerrorvue.PNG)
 - The CSS code  was validated using W3C CSS Validator and no errors were returned.
 - The JavaScript i used JSHint and no errors were found.
 - The python code validated using PEP8.
 No errors were returned.
+All PEP8 fixed except settings.py.

 ## Manual testing

 - [x] The shop now button should bring you to the products page so you can see the products on one click.